Table of Contents

 The Pink Line is almost 59 kms long and connects Majlis Park in north-west Delhi to Shiv Vihar in north-east Delhi, making it the longest line in the Delhi Metro.
 It also has the smallest metro station in the country at Ashram and the highest point in the Delhi Metro at Dhaula Kuan.

-The Pink Line runs over the Delhi Ring Road in a U-shape and is also referred to as the Ring Road Line.
-It has 26 elevated and 12 underground stations, with the highest point being at Dhaula Kuan at 23.6 metres – as high as a seven-storey building.
+The Pink Line has 26 elevated and 12 underground stations, with the highest point being at Dhaula Kuan at 23.6 metres – as high as a seven-storey building.

 Delhi Metro Pink Line interchanges